ngasoft/genAttackTree/readme.txt

 Description:
 ============
-- main.py: the main script to runs
+- mainADT.py: the main script to runs
-- treelib-mini: the template library for the mini example.
-- treelib-full: the template library for the full example.
 - treelib-sd: the template library for the streetdrone example.
+- model-sd.inp: the input system model for the streetdrone example

 Dependencies: